linagora/dynamic-directive/README.md

 **attributes**

 Optional.
-Those attributes will be added to the HTML element of your injected directive.
+If an array is passed, those attributes will be added to the HTML element of your injected directive.
 This is really useful when using isolate scopes.
+If an object is provided, the directive will be compiled against this object (scope).
+Then no attributes will be appended.
 Example:

 ```javascript
 [